scylladb/scylla-code-samples/mms/mms-webconsole/README.md

 The web console is accessible at  http://127.0.0.1

-Once in, we need to alter the existing catalog.mutant_data table to add a column for storing image.
+Once in, we need to alter the existing catalog.mutant_data table to add a blob column for storing images.
 To do this, click on click Keyspaces -> Alter.
 Wait 10 seconds.

 ## Viewing the Catalog